vilkoos/my_data_analyst_portfolio/md/710_moocs.md

 **Note**
 Below "soa" means statement of accomplishment
-A soa is a .pdf Coursera sends when a student -identified by login only- has fulfilled all requirements of a course.
+A soa is a .pdf Coursera sends when a student -identified by login only- has fulfilled all course requirements.
 A verified certificate is the same, but with identity checking by web-cam and typing pattern.
+**PS1:** FutureLearn and edX also have soa's but they are called certificates.
+**PS2:** As of 2016, Coursera no longer hands out free soa's, neither do FL and edX.

 ---
 ### Statistics